smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 FROM movie_review_train
 ```

-## __FIT MODEL Query Syntax__
+## __FIT MODEL Syntax__

-The "__FIT MODEL__" query statement lets you retrain artificial intelligence models.
+The "__FIT MODEL__" statement lets you retrain artificial intelligence models.
 The "__FIT MODEL__" statement allows you to retrain datasets defined with the query_expr that comes after the "__AS__" clause.
 In this case, the label of the data used for retraining should be the same as the label used for the previous training.

 ```sql
 query_statement: